 As I hurried off to my next task I thought, “What a cool guy, so friendly and relaxed even in this stressful environment.”
 I went to Pascal Rolling who was PUMA’s International Running Sport Manager at the time and asked about Usain.
 He told me that Usain Bolt was a young runner, only 19 years old.
 He had seen him a few years before and had signed him to PUMA on the gut instinct that he was going to be great.
 Then he said, “You wait and see – he is a super talent.”

 Usain’s charisma was contagious even then.
 He exuded joy.
-Fast forward to 2017 and just look what has happened for both of us- Usain is an inspiration, the fastest man in the world and the embodiment of the PUMA values – Brave, Confident, Determined and Joyful.
-I’m ten years in with PUMA now and have moved from where I started as Marketing Assistant to Team Head Commercial Marketing Nordic.
+Fast forward to 2017 and just look what has happened for both of us - Usain is an inspiration, the fastest man in the world and the embodiment of the PUMA values – Brave, Confident, Determined and Joyful.
+Three years later, I’m fifteen years in with PUMA now and have moved from where I started as Marketing Assistant to Country Sales Manager for Finland.
 This chance encounter has surely influenced my career path in that it helped me to know early on that my personal values were aligned with PUMA’s values.
 From that moment on I followed Usain’s career as I navigated my own.

 I have continually been motivated by his example.
 I feel a little like we are kindred spirits, having met when we were both just starting out.
 Looking back I see that the speed of life is faster than I realized and I can’t to see what is next for both of us.